 The example here is conversion tracking for appointment bookings, specifically for hair extensions.
 Currently, with no data from any prior ads, it is best to not put a conversion value.
 You do not know how much it is worth to you yet.
-Since this is a bookings example, it is also important that the one option is clicked in the count section.
+Since this is a booking example, it is also important that one option is clicked in the count section.
 Any sort of lead tracking where people need to offer their information and it can be done many times belongs in this category.
 Only the very first interaction is valuable in this case.
-As for purchases, choosing the every count option would be best.
+As for purchases, choosing the every-count option would be best.

 The click-through conversion window is another helpful tool.
 You can set a time period of how long you want Google to wait for to count an impression that turned into a conversion.
 This means a searcher saw your ad, and did not click on it at the time, but became a conversion later.
 It would be best to set this to 30 days.

 Then you can click save and move on to actually installing the tag on your website.
 You can install the tag yourself, email it to your webmaster, or attempt to do it through Google tag manager.
 The last option has step-by-step instructions on how to do this.

 The conversion tag must be placed on the individual page that signifies a conversion.
 This should be an entirely new page from your original landing page.
 It would be wise to redirect your visitors to a thank you page that will only show up to those who have completed a desired action.
 This page should contain the conversion tag, so that way you will be tracking the proper data.

 Google forwarding numbers are a way to track phone call conversions.
 This service allows Google to generate a different phone number for every ad for a short amount of time.
 This is not recommended because Google limits the time you own the number.
 If a person sees your ad, writes down the number on it, and calls hours later, they will be redirected to a new business that Google lent the phone number.